NunoMart11/ansible-networking/README.md

 Networking Demos and Tests with Arista vEOS

 Testing Ansible etc on a virtual vEOS instance of an Arista swtich.
 This is done on kvm.

-Use the Arista-VEOS.xml and define it on kvm.
+Use the Arista-VEOS.xml and define it on kvm (virsh define Arista-VEOS.xml).
 You will need to download the Aboot iso and vEOS image from Arista as I cannot distribute that.

 Place those images into your /var/lib/libvirt/images folder and correct the file versions in Arista-VEOS if needed.
+You will need to also change each virtual interface on the vm to point to your network config on kvm.
+Otherwise your interface/bridge name wont match mine and you will get an error.

 Once the Arista switch is up on kvm - you can login with just using admin as a username.
 I would recommend you set ip addresses for the management interface: